jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_tests.rst

     get_datetime = None

-  the terminal_ is your friend and shows :ref:`TypeError`
+  the terminal_ is your friend, and shows :ref:`TypeError`

   .. code-block:: shell